aws-samples/amazon-sagemaker-build-train-deploy/06_API_Gateway_and_Lambda/README.md

 <img src="images/lambda_01.png" alt="select blueprint" width="700px" />

 4. Type **end-to-end-ml-lambda-function** in the function name textbox.
 Select **Use an existing role** and then choose the IAM role whose name starts with **_LambdaInvokeSageMakerEndpointRole_** from the **Existing Role** dropdown.
-This will allow the function to invoke the real-time inference endpoint.
+This IAM role, which has been created by the workshop setup process, has permission to invoke the Amazon SageMaker endpoint.

 <img src="images/lambda_02.png" alt="Select IAM role" width="700px" />